paulsso/salt/README.md

 # Simulation platform for Acoustic Levitation Traps (SALT)
 #### A configurable implementation of a matrix method to approximate the pressure field in acoustic levitation devices
-**This release is currently in its alpha-phase and some of the underlying computation modules should be replaced in the near future.**

 ## How to use SALT: